SolePera/solepera.github.io/projects/ir-teachers/index.md

     information retrieval, teachers
 ---

-Research agenda focused on enahncing the retrieval of online resoures to support teachers.
-This requires enhacing search and recommendation strategies so that they can enable resource identifycation that can foster learning and/or support classroom instruction.
+Research agenda focused on the retrieval of online resoures to support teachers.
+This requires designing and developing new search and recommendation strategies so that they can enable identification of resources that can foster student learning and/or support classroom instruction.

 ## Publications
+{% include project-pubs.md project="ir-teachers" %}